Emperor Jing of Han: Early reign

-When he became Emperor, in contrast with many official's thinking, which was that Emperor Jing would be a bad leader like Jie, Zhou and You, with the danger of collapse of the Han dynasty imminent, the officials were shocked at Liu Qi's sudden change of personality and he proved to be a capable ruler.
+When he became Emperor, in contrast with many officials' thinking, which was that Emperor Jing would be a bad leader like Jie of Xia, King Zhou of Shang and King You of Zhou, with the danger of collapse of the Han dynasty imminent, the officials were shocked at Liu Qi's sudden change of personality and he proved to be a capable ruler.
 Emperor Jing was deeply and strongly influenced by his mother, Empress Dou, who was considered powerful and dangerous both because of her position as the emperor's mother and because of the influence she had on the emperor.
 Because of her influence, Emperor Jing largely continued his father's policy of non-interference with the people and reduction of tax and other burdens.
 Under Jing, taxes were cut in half, to one-thirtieth of the crop.
 He continued his policy of reducing criminal penalties, and in 156 BC, in reaction to the reality that his father's abolition of corporal punishments of cutting off nose and feet were in fact causing more people to die from whipping, reduced the number of whips that criminals would receive.
 (He would later reduce the penalty again in 144 BC.)
 He also continued his father's policy of heqin (marriage treaties) with Xiongnu, which largely avoided large conflicts with that northern neighbor.
 However, one immediate issue confronting Emperor Jing was the power possessed by princes of collateral lines of the imperial clan.
 The princes often built up their own military strengths and resisted edicts issued by the emperor.
 This was already an issue in Emperor Wen's days, but Emperor Wen did not take any decisive actions on the issue.

 Emperor Jing did not designate a crown prince for the first few years of his reign, because Empress Bo did not have any sons.
 His mother, the Dowager Empress Dou, wanted him to make his younger brother Liu Wu, the Prince of Liang, the crown prince, but this did not happen because of opposition by officials.
 However, Liu Wu was given many privileges not given to other princes.